Skip to main navigation Skip to main content

 • 100 Phase II covered under 44 permit

-The Phase II Permit, Fact Sheet, and the Division’s guidance for preparing a Phase II Stormwater Quality Management Plan can be found in the forms library via the link below:
+The Phase II Permit, Fact Sheet, and the division’s guidance for preparing a Phase II Stormwater Quality Management Plan can be found on the KYG20 Permit Page

 The stormwater management plan consists of six minimum controls.
 The MS4 permittee must adopt ordinances that prohibit illicit discharges of non-stormwater into the MS4; prevent erosion and provide sediment control for construction sites and provide stormwater control measures for long term stormwater management.
 The MS4 permittees must submit an annual report detailing their compliance with the permit.
-The U.S. EPA page linked below has more information on MS4s and links to documents for developing a program and other resources for permitting, funding, and training opportunities:
+The Stormwater Discharges from Municipal Sources page on the US EPA website has more information on MS4s, links to documents for developing a program, and other resources for permitting, funding, and training opportunities.

 For more information contact: